Service

 If documents are complete and no special review applies, the full process from name check to getting the Unified Business Number (UBN) usually takes about 1 to 1.5 months.

 Q3.
-Must the responsible person come to Taiwan in person?
+Does the responsible person need to visit Taiwan in person?

 Q5.
 After approval, how do we remit and “recognize” the capital?